jah0383/csci205Final/README.md

 James Howe, Brillitte Orozco, Michael Gertz, Joseph Carluccio

 ## Project Information
-*Increment games based around COVID and DNA*
+*Increment game based around COVID and DNA, focused on producing more DNA per second*

 ## How to run it
 *Update this with information about how to build and run your project*